Updated: Jun 6

 After the rigours of a season, you’ve most likely lost some body weight.
 This is likely a loss lean tissue so the aim of the first block after some time off should be to add some muscle mass.
-Why do we do this?

-Body armour: super important for contact sports, the extra mass behind you can help reduce the risk of contact injuries and help you win contested ball.
+Super important for contact sports, the extra mass behind you can help reduce the risk of contact injuries and help you win contested ball.

 More muscle doesn’t automatically relate to a stronger person but it does give you a greater foundation for strength in the future.
 A stronger muscle then has the ability to be a more explosive, powerful muscle if trained correctly.

 Helping prevent a bunch of soft tissue injuries and increasing the health of the joint